SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 Simple type

 #default
-A simple custom type renders the value in a fixed way, e.g. by adding a copy button to copy the cell content.
+A simple custom type displays the value for every column in the same way, e.g. by adding a copy button to copy the cell content.

 :component-example{name="TypeRenderer" layout="grow"}
 ::